cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 This theme reinforces the desire for AI that can take structured action on customer requests — not merely label them.
 Participants imagine AI parsing free-text descriptions and associated logs to determine next steps, such as initiating routine fixes, providing targeted documentation links, or escalating appropriately.
 The motivation is operational efficiency: many tickets are repetitive and ripe for automation.
 The same participant rationale appears across codes: reduce manual triage effort and enable faster resolution.

-Participants again limit the expectation to routine or patterned requests rather than bespoke engagements: the hope is for "screening, bucketing, and triage decisions based on the content" with the AI acting as a first-pass processor (Participant 89, Participant 114).
+Participants again limit the expectation to routine or patterned requests rather than bespoke engagements: the hope is for "screening, bucketing, and triage decisions based on the content" with the AI acting as a first-pass processor (Participants 89, 114).

 **Representative quotes**:
 - *"If an AI agent could actually look at customer support request text and logs and make screening, bucketing, and triage decisions based on the content, that would be super helpful."* (Participant 89)